 - The Xtreme Fat Loss Diet Manual – The main part of the program with the basic information on the diet structure for the whole 25-day cycle with food lists, telling you what to eat and when.
 The manual includes charts and tables.

 - The Xtreme Fat Loss Diet Training Manual contains highly targeted workouts designed to spur fat loss every day of the cycle.
 The exercises are designed to go hand in hand with the diet protocol for maximum results.

 - The Workout Log Sheets – Useful printable charts to keep track of each step of the plan, so you do not need to guess what’s coming next.
-These charts make it difficult to lose your way into the program even if you have a hectic life style or are traveling, very useful if your job takes you in different places.
+These charts make it difficult to lose your way into the program even if you have a hectic lifestyle or are traveling, very useful if your job takes you to different places.